-The LGBTQIA Resource Center coordinates a range of programs and events throughout the year aimed at educating faculty, students, and staff about LGBTQIA issues, providing safe spaces for LGBTQIA students to build community and explore their identities and facilitating conversations about LGBTQIA diversity, equity and inclusion.
+This center coordinates a range of programs and events throughout the year aimed at educating the community about LGBTQIA issues, providing safe spaces, to build community and explore their identities, and facilitating conversations about LGBTQIA diversity, equity and inclusion.

 New Student and Transition Programs

 This office coordinates a variety of programs and services to support the orientation, transition, and academic success of new students.
 New Student & Transition Programs (NSTP) offers a combination of valuable information, community building activities, time-honored Georgia Tech traditions, and leadership opportunities.

 The Office of the Arts is the administrative arm of Georgia Tech's strategic arts initiatives, advocating for, promoting and facilitating the execution of on-campus actives as well as community partnerships.